 The owner or occupier is responsible for things inside their lot.
 They may be able to claim on their contents insurance policy.

-The owners corporation is responsible for setting up an administrative and sinking fund and can raise levies from owners to pay for the expenses of running the strata scheme.
+The owners corporation is responsible for setting up an administrative and capital works fund and can raise contributions from owners to pay for the expenses of running the strata scheme.

-Levies are decided at general meetings and must be discussed and accepted by a vote of the owners.
-You can vote against the increase or put up a motion for a different levy amount if you wish.
-A managing agent may put a motion for an increase in levies on the meeting agenda but cannot impose levies.
+Contributions are decided at general meetings and must be discussed and accepted by a vote of the owners.
+You can vote against the increase or put up a motion for a different contribution amount if you wish.
+A managing agent may put a motion for an increase in contributions on the meeting agenda but cannot impose contributions.

-Your levies must be paid whether or not you receive a notice.
-Unpaid levies mean you will not be able to vote at meetings.
-Make sure your current address is on the strata roll so you can receive notices of both levies and meetings.
-You can pay your levies any time up until a meeting starts, in order to be financial and therefore eligible to vote.
+Your contributions must be paid whether or not you receive a notice.
+Unpaid contributions mean you will not be able to vote at meetings.
+Make sure your current address is on the strata roll so you can receive notices of both contributions and meetings.
+You can pay your contributions any time up until a meeting starts, in order to be financial and therefore eligible to vote.

 All buildings need to be maintained regularly to retain their value and stop minor damage and deterioration becoming major problems.
-Developing a 10–year sinking fund plan means that future repairs and maintenance are anticipated well in advance.
-The owners corporation can then agree on the best way to raise levies to cover these future costs.
+Developing a 10–year capital works fund plan means that future repairs and maintenance are anticipated well in advance.
+The owners corporation can then agree on the best way to raise contributions to cover these future costs.

-For more information about levies, administrative and sinking funds, refer to the Levies and the administrative and sinking funds section of the Responsibilities of the owners corporation page.
+For more information about contributions, administrative and capital works funds, refer to the Levies and capital works funds page.

 For more information about sinking funds, refer to Sinking funds.